kguralpdx/leaflet-challenge/README.md

 There are 3 different base layers for this map--Satellite, Grayscale (which was the one used in *Level 1*) and Outdoors.
 Set up the base layers in the code and added the control to the page that would allow the user to select which base layer they wanted to display.
 It's the base layer, though, so only one can display at a time.

-Got the overlays layer done and added to the control so the user can not only select the base layer but also the overlay.
-Unlike the base layers, both or just one overlay can be selected at once.
-Had to work on the color that outlined the tectonic plates and figure out what setting controlled that, but I did get that set.
-Looks the best and is most visible on the *Satellite* base layer.
+Then I got the overlays layer done and added to the control so the user can not only select the base layer but also the overlay.
+Unlike the base layers, though, both or just one overlay can be selected and displayed at once.
+I did have to work on the color used to outline the tectonic plates and figure out what setting controlled that because the color it was using initially was rather difficult to see on each of the base layers.
+The color I ended up going with, however, does look the best and is most visible on the *Satellite* base layer.

 The end result is below: